GlobalFishingWatch/ais-listener/README.md

 The service can run in different modes, depending on the network protocol used and the implementation (server-like or client-like).
-In every case we call these objects **_receivers_**.
+In every case we call these objects **_receivers_** or **_listeners_**.

-Currently, the following receivers are supported:
+Currently, the following receivers/listeners are supported:
-- UDP server that listens on a socket and accepts incoming requests asynchronously.
+- UDP server that listens on a socket and accepts clients requests asynchronously.
-- TCP client that connects to a socket and continuously asks for new messages.
+- TCP client that connects to a socket server and continuously requests new data.

 </div>